great-expectations/great_expectations/docs/guides/connecting_to_your_data/overview.md

   ]}>
   <TabItem value="yaml">

-This convenience function takes in a series of named arguements corresponding to the keys in your `datasource_yaml` string.
+The function `add_datasource()` takes in a series of named arguments corresponding to the keys in your `datasource_yaml` string.
 Fortunately, python and the `yaml` module provide a convenient way to unpack yaml strings into named arguements so you don't have to.

 First, you will want to import the yaml module with the command: